Why Contaminated Land Soil Testing?

 • Particle size distribution (wet or dry sieving)

-• Particle size distribution of fine grained soils (hydrometer method)
+• Particle size distribution of fine-grained soils (hydrometer method)

 • Particle density (gas jar)